Topic IndexLibrary Index

 Healing is a slow and gradual process.
 Some swelling may be present for months, especially in the tip of the nose.
 Final results of nasal surgery may not be apparent for a year or more.

-When a traditional open surgical technique is used, or surgery is performed to narrow flared nostrils, small scars will be located on the base of the nose.
+When a traditional open surgical technique is used, or surgery is done to narrow flared nostrils, small scars will be located on the base of the nose.
 The scars usually are not noticeable.
-Scarring is not visible when rhinoplasty is performed from inside the nose.
+Scarring is not visible when rhinoplasty is done from inside the nose.

 Online Medical Reviewer: